martintsanchez/assignment2-sanchez/README.md

 5. At the traffic circle, take the 2nd exit onto Beirut Circle Entrance.
 6. Exit the traffic circle onto Beirut Circle Entrance.
 7. You get to your desired terminal.

+Foods items that I would recommend for others:
+* Hy-Vee Chinesse
+* A&G Restaurant
+* Dairy Queen Grill & Chill
+* Taco Bell
+* Sonic